arjunsavel/cortecs/paper/paper.md

 When modeling atmospheres in hydrostatic equilibrium, the final spectrum essentially maps to the altitude at which the gas becomes optically thick.
-If `cortecs`-compressed opacities were used to model an optically thin gas over large path lengths, however, then smaller opacities would be more important. `cortecs` tends to perform worse at modeling opacity functions that jump from very low to very high opacities, so it may not perform optimally for these optically thin scenarios.
+If `cortecs`-compressed opacities were used to model an optically thin gas over large path lengths, however, then smaller opacities would be more important. `cortecs` tends to perform worse at modeling opacity functions that jump from very low to very high opacities, so it may not perform optimally in these optically thin scenarios.
 3. The program may perform poorly for opacity functions with sharp features in their temperature--pressure dependence [e.g., the Lyman series transitions of hydrogen, @kurucz2017including].